Mo'ne Davis: Media and celebrity

 Josh Peter, writing for USA Today, raised concern about the merchandising and marketing surrounding Davis' celebrity.
 For example, on August 20, 2014, a baseball appeared on eBay, and the auction price was up to $510, along with approximately 40 other items supposedly autographed by Davis.
 However, it was not just the autograph seekers who created problems for Davis.
 According to Peter, two companies were selling unauthorized Mo'ne jerseys.

 In September 2014, Davis donated her jersey to the Baseball Hall of Fame.
 She was accompanied by teammates from the Anderson Monarchs.
 Mamie Johnson, one of the three women to play in Negro league baseball was present at the event.

 In October 2014, Davis was named one of "The 25 Most Influential Teens of 2014" by Time magazine.
 Also in October, a 16-minute documentary about Davis, entitled I Throw Like a Girl, directed by Spike Lee, and produced by Spike DDB for Chevrolet, was released.

 On October 25 Davis threw out the ceremonial first pitch of game 4 of the MLB World Series at AT&T Park in San Francisco.
 In addition, Davis was named Sports Illustrated Kids' "SportsKid of the Year" for 2014. and was named one of ESPNW's Impact 25 in 2014.

 In March 2015, Bloomsburg University baseball player Joey Casselberry made a crude remark about her on Twitter and was suspended from future play.
 After he had made a public apology, Davis initiated a plea to the school, requesting that the player be reinstated.
 Bloomsburg University responded with the statement: "Her request demonstrates the type of person she is, her level of maturity and the empathy that her family and coach teach her.
 Bloomsburg University stands firm on our decision; however, his consequences will be reviewed as is common in disciplinary actions like this."

 Davis was shown in Marie Claire magazine's "The 8 Greatest Moments for Women in Sports".

-In July 2015 Davis won the Best Breakthrough Athlete ESPY Award.
+In July 2015, Davis won the Best Breakthrough Athlete ESPY Award.

+On March 12, 2025, a statue of Davis was unveiled at the Louisville Slugger Museum & Factory, which made Davis the first non-Major League Baseball player to have a statue there.